Sierra Nevada, Picos de Europa, La Gomera, Camino WaySpain Trekking Holidays & Hiking Tours

 Mainly for our trips: Madrid-Barajas, Santiago de Compostela (Galicia), Oviedo (Asturias), Santander (Cantabria), Tenerife (Islas Canarias) y Granada (Andalucía).

-Emergency treatment and medical assistance is free to citizens of the European Union, Switzerland, Norway, Iceland and Liechtenstein whilst in Europe as long as you have a European Health Insurance Card (post Brexit these are still valid).
+Emergency treatment and medical assistance is free or discounted to citizens of the European Union, Switzerland, Norway, Iceland and Liechtenstein whilst in Europe as long as you have a European Health Insurance Card (post Brexit these are still valid).
 If, or when your EHIC card expires, you should replace it with the new GHIC (Global Health Insurance Card), which still offers you the right to access state-provided healthcare during a temporary stay in the European Union (EU).
 You can order your GHIC online by clicking here - please be aware that your application is FREE - there are lot's of sites that offer to process this for you for a fee, but this is not required and it is a quick and easy process.
 We do also recommend travelling with international medical insurance.

 Celiac and gluten free diets